Automattic/jetpack/projects/js-packages/components/components/layout/container/README.md

 ### fluid

-Makes the container take the full width, and removes the right and left padding.
+It makes the container take the entire width and removes the right and left padding.

 - Type: `Boolean`
 - Default: `false`